-The circuit is located in Spain in Cheste, a few kilometers from Valencia and is named after the Spanish driver Ricardo Tormo who died in 1998.
+The circuit is located in Spain in Cheste, a few kilometers from Valencia and is named after the Spanish rider Ricardo Tormo who died in 1998.

-Its construction works were completed in 1999 and from that same year the World Championship makes a stop on this circuit.
+Its construction works were completed in 1999 and from that same year the World Championship stops on this circuit.

-The track extends over an area that is not very large, with limited altimetric variations and this allows spectators to see most of the circuit from any grandstand.
-All this creates a very engaging atmosphere for the 150,000 spectators, who can be hosted and for the drivers on the track.
+The track extends over a not very large area, with limited altimetric variations and this allows spectators to see much of the circuit from any grandstand.
+All this creates a very engaging atmosphere for the 150,000 spectators who can be accommodated and for the drivers on the track.

-The Ricardo Tormo, thanks to a series of internal variants, can take on different configurations.
+The Ricardo Tormo, thanks to a series of internal variants, can assume different configurations.
 It has a length of 4005 m, has a straight of 876 meters, with five curves to the right and nine to the left and an average width of 12 meters.

-As per tradition, the Grand Prix that takes place on Ricardo Tormo closes the MotoGP season.
+As per tradition, the Grand Prix held on Ricardo Tormo closes the MotoGP season.